Logo of the The Poor Swiss

 Neon uses two-factor security to make your account more secure.
 You need to activate this feature.
 And you need to use a strong password to ensure nobody can access your account.

-A great thing about Neon is that they are available in English and the three National Swiss languages: French, German, and Italian.
+A great thing about Neon is that they are available in English and in the three National Swiss languages: French, German, and Italian.
 These languages make Neon an excellent option for expatriates in Switzerland.

 Overall, Neon has more than enough features for any bank user.
 I do not think anything is missing to make it an excellent bank account.